NRException/EOLXDMigrationToolchain/README.md

 2:  Create the following directory on your C:\ drive; "C:\Scripts\Exchange Migration"

 3:  Extract the master ZIP on this github to the directory in step 2.

+Please be sure to head over to the wiki for documentation on all of the scripts, the wiki contains some useful insight on the migration tools.